 - Attend a mandatory orientation meeting.

 - Complete either 120 hours of fieldwork for 2 class credits or 180 hours of fieldwork for 3 class credits.
+New for Fall of 2018 and beyond, students may complete 240 hours of fieldwork for 4 class credits.

 - Turn in two progress reports.